Team Agreements:

 Accepting a dialectical philosophy.

-No team member holds absolute truth.
-Every position contains a kernel of validity — synthesis is the goal of disagreement, not victory.
-When perspectives conflict, we identify what each position gets right before we assess what either gets wrong.
+Every position contains something valid.
+When perspectives conflict, we identify what each position gets right before evaluating what either gets wrong.

 02